El Cuartelejo: Pueblo and archaeological sites in Kansas

 The site is located in Ladder Creek Canyon, where there were natural springs and streams.
 Canyons and bluffs shielded the village from harsh weather and made for a milder microclimate.
 Stone in the area was used to make tools and construct buildings.
 The bottomland had rich soil for farming.
 The area also had bountiful wildlife.
 This site is unique in comparison to much of the High Plains of Kansas that are dry and flat.

-The ruins are of a former Puebloan structure.
-The former seven-room structure of 16 × 11 m was likely built by the Taos or Picuris Puebloans before 1680.
+The ruins are of a former Pueblo structure.
+The former seven-room structure of 16 × 11 m was likely built by the Taos or Picuris Pueblo before 1680.
 It is similar to structures of pueblos of the southwest, with grinding trough, ovens, and slab-lines hearths.
 It also had raised platforms for sitting or sleeping.
 The building, made of plastered stone walls, had a roof constructed of willow poles and plastered brush.
 People entered the building by climbing a ladder and entering from the top; there were no doors or windows.
 The structure is believed to be the northernmost pueblo built in North America.

-Along with the pueblo, there were twenty five other related archaeological sites.
+Along with the pueblo, there were 25 other related archaeological sites.
 Artifacts were generally those of the Plains Apache of the Dismal River culture, but there are also artifacts and pueblo structures from the southwestern pueblo cultures.
 Irrigation ditches from a nearby spring were used to water their crops.

 Herbert and Eliza Steele

 In 1888, Herbert Steele and his wife Eliza homesteaded in western Kansas.
 They lived in a dugout until their sandstone house was completed.
-On the land previously inhabited by Apache and Puebloans, they found Native American stone and other artifacts on the site and wondered about the mounds of dirt on the land.
+On the land previously inhabited by Apache and Pueblo, they found Native American stone and other artifacts on the site and wondered about the mounds of dirt on the land.
 They contacted archaeologists about the site, which led to excavations at the turn of the century.

 In 1922, two acres of the Steeles' land that included the pueblo ruins was given to the Kansas Society of the Daughters of the American Revolution (DAR) so that it could be appreciated by the public.
 The DAR erected a monument in 1925.
 The Steele's house is used as a museum for the Lake Scott State Park.